bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 cpu.h has the struct file which isn't implemented and protypes for cpu_load cpu_init and cpu_run.

 cpu.c  purpose is to imlement the functions cpu_load has been done already.

+ls8.c  is responsible for running everything holds the main function.
 * Note what has been implemented, and what hasn't.
 * Read this whole file.
 * Skim the spec.